sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 If all the other features (ticks per second, dwell, hand position) are fixed, then a juggling pattern can be uniquely determined by specifying two things for each throw:

-* The order of the throw, which is the flight-time of a throw in ticks, plus the dwell.
+* The *order* (also called *throw-order*) of the throw, which is the flight-time of a throw in ticks, plus the dwell.
 **Assumption**: *throw orders are integers.*
 * Whether the object is thrown to the same hand or to a different hand.